Two die in horror crash near Queenstown

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Two people have died and five people were injured in a horror crash near Queenstown last night.
+Two people have died and five people are injured in a horror crash near Queenstown last night.

 Arrowtown Volunteer Fire Brigade chief Murray Forward confirmed the deaths this morning.

-The crash happened on Malaghans Rd, Dalefield, which remains closed between Dalefield Rd and Hunter Rd.
+The crash happened in Malaghans Rd in Dalefield, which remained closed between Dalefield Rd and Hunter Rd until about midday.

-A police spokesman said emergency services responded to the scene at about 10pm.
+A police spokesman said emergency services were alerted about 10pm and found that two people had died at the scene.

 A Hato Hone St John spokeswoman said they responded to the crash with three ambulances and a helicopter.